Unbundling the Banks: A How To Guide

 Man in the street: Right.
 So what is the regulatory minimum?

-Philosopher: They looked at all the historical causes of significant loss and they classified them under market, credit and operational risk.
+Philosopher: Regulators typically look at all the historical causes of significant losses, and they classify them under market, credit and operational risk.

-Man in the street: So?
-Why isn’t this discipline getting more attention?
+Man in the street: Interesting.
+So why isn’t this discipline getting more attention?

 How to conceptualize a financial services firm

-The bricks and mortar view: Glass buildings, people, computers etc. The very evident problem with this view is that it is not really capturing what is going on from our perspective.
-The firm can go bankrupt with little physical evidence to show for it - besides a few employees leaving the building with cartons full of personal belongings.
-On the other hand physical disasters can certainly put the bank at risk, so this view must be part of our true view.
+The bricks and mortar view: This focuses on the glass tower buildings, the people, the computers etc. The very evident problem with this view is that it is not capturing what is going on inside banks from our perspective.
+A firm can go bankrupt with little physical evidence to show for it - besides possibly some employees leaving the building with cartons full of personal belongings.
+On the other hand physical disasters can certainly put the bank at risk, so this view must be part of our holistic, true, view.

 The balance sheet view: This is a powerful paradigm as the balance sheet aims to capture all significant contributions to the firm’s monetary value.
-There are two problems though:
+There are two problems with this:

-• Problem 1: There are more risky components to a firm than what is captured in present value (e.g. the ethical standards of its people would typically not figure as a balance sheet item)
+• Problem 1: There are more risky elements to a firm than what is captured in present value (e.g. the ethical standards and moral values of its people would typically not figure as balance sheet items)

-• Problem 2: The same present value can evolve into very different future states.
-A fixed contract and a stock option may have the same value but will lead to different behavior, precisely because they behave differently in different future states
+• Problem 2: The same present value of an asset or liability can evolve into very different future states.
+A fixed swap contract and, e.g., a stock option may have the same value at some time but will in general lead to different future values, because they are revalued differently in different future states

-The contracts view: Fixing problem 2 requires constructing a legal contracts documentation database that captures the full content of the firm’s current business.
-Once we have this database, in a machine readable form, the risk in different states of the future can be assessed in an integrated manner.
+The contracts view: Fixing problem 2 requires constructing a more detailed legal contracts documentation database that would aspire to capture the full extent of the firm’s current business - to the degree that is captured in legal documentation.
+Once we have this database, in a machine-readable form, the risk in different states of the future can - in principle - be assessed in an integrated manner.

 Where to next?

-Unbundling the banks (and developing true enterprise risk management) will be a long journey.
+Unbundling the banks (and developing true and holistic enterprise risk management of the financial system) will be a long journey.
 Here are some tools to help you along if you are interested.

-An online app that helps you understand the risk taxonomy and even contribute your views to the Risk Manual (if you want!)
+• An online platform that helps you understand the risk taxonomy and even contribute your views to the Risk Manual (if you want!)